raysylverne/raysylverne/README.md

   <img src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" width="100"/>
 </div>

-### My name is Raymond Sylverne but everyone calls me Ray or Slim.
-I am a U.S. Marine 🎖who transitioned to IT after serving honorably for ten years.
-My BAS is in Cyber Security, but cloud computing is my passion.
-I recently became a member of the Github community to interact and collaborate with like-minded indivduals.
+### My name is Raymond Sylverne, but everyone calls me Ray or Slim.
+I have an Associate's in Networking and Bachelor's in Cyber Security, but cloud computing is my passion.
+After serving honorably 🎖 for ten years in the United States Marine Corps, I transitioned to Cloud Engineering.
+I recently became a member of the GitHub community to interact and collaborate with like-minded individuals.

 ### I am interested in DevOps ∞, SecOps, and Site Reliabilty Engineering.